The NAIOP CRE Sentiment Index

-Download the Fall 2017 NAIOP Sentiment Index Report.
+Download the Fall 2018 NAIOP CRE Sentiment Index Report.

 The NAIOP Sentiment Index is designed to predict general conditions in the commercial real estate industry over the next 12 months.
-The forecast is not based on an analysis of historical data, but rather it represents the outlook of commercial real estate developers, owners and investors.
+The forecast is not based on an analysis of historical data, but rather it represents a look into the future by real estate developers, investors, operators and brokers.
 These NAIOP members are asked to respond to questions based on their ongoing work, including projects in their pipelines.
 For more information, see Understanding the Index.

 Agreement/Disagreement Among Respondents